davepollack/nushift/README.md

 An SHM cap ID was provided that is not of the expected SHM cap type.
 For example, a system-created SHM cap used for storing the program ELF data was provided where an application-created SHM cap was expected.

+`ShmUnknownShmType` = 3,

+The value provided for the `ShmType` enum was unrecognised.

+`ShmInvalidLength` = 4,

+The `length` provided in the SHM API call was invalid, for example 0 is invalid.

+`ShmCapacityNotAvailable` = 5,

+There is not enough available capacity to support this length of this SHM type.
+Or, there is not enough available backing capacity, currently using mmap, to support this length of this SHM type.
+Or, the requested capacity in bytes overflows either u64 or usize on this host platform.
+Note that length in the system call arguments is number of this SHM type's pages, not number of bytes.

+`ShmCapCurrentlyAcquired` = 7,

+The requested SHM cap is currently acquired.
+Therefore, it cannot be acquired again, nor destroyed.
+Please release it first.

+`ShmAddressOutOfBounds` = 8,

+The requested acquisition address is not within Sv39 (39-bit virtual addressing) bounds.

+`ShmAddressNotAligned` = 9,

+The requested acquisition address is not aligned at the SHM cap's type (e.g. 4 KiB-aligned, 2 MiB-aligned or 1 GiB-aligned).

+`ShmOverlapsExistingAcquisition` = 10,

+The requested acquisition address combined with the `length` in the SHM cap forms a range that overlaps an existing acquisition.
+Please choose a different address.

 ## Storage

 TODO.
 The planned storage system will not be a filesystem API, which has been the cause of many security vulnerabilities.
 The storage concepts will interact with each other in a more secure and better way than filesystem APIs.